scopyleft/documentation/incubateur/Python3-WebSockets.md

 - realtime message sending through websocket, of course
 - message broadcasting
 - light, simple and illustrative code
-- as little dependencies as possible
+- as few dependencies as possible

 So we went for a realtime chat Web server.
 Yeah we know, it's not exactly revolutionary and a bit helloworldish, but the purpose of this blog post is mostly educational.

 ## [Tornado](http://www.tornadoweb.org/)

 Tornado has a [`websocket` module](http://www.tornadoweb.org/documentation/websocket.html) which provides a `WebSocketHandler` class to react on websocket-related events.
-The cool thing with Tornado — as it is with CherryPy — is that it can serve both HTTP and WebSockets from a single script.
+The cool thing with Tornado — as with CherryPy — is that it can serve both HTTP and WebSockets from a single script.

 ### The backend